 - SJJPA will continue to evaluate existing train and connecting bus schedules and determine if there are potential changes which could improve ridership, revenue, and cost effectiveness.
-Schedule adjustments have the potential to improve the San Joaquins performance without additional resources. - Assess operational impacts and potential schedule changes from the implementation of planned and potential new stations along the existing San Joaquins Route, including Oakley, and Madera. - Explore the feasibility and operational impacts of shifting service from the Stockton "San Joaquin Street" station location to the Cabral (ACE) Station in downtown Stockton or to a location in the vicinity (eastern side) of the Stockton Diamond Grade Separation.
+Schedule adjustments have the potential to improve the San Joaquins performance without additional resources. - Assess operational impacts and potential schedule changes from the implementation of planned and potential new stations along the existing San Joaquins Route, including Oakley, and Madera. - Represent the San Joaquins at quarterly Capital Improvement Team (CIT) meetings with the Union Pacific Railroad (UPRR).
+Operational issues encountered over the prior month and any upcoming capital and system projects that could affect train performance are discussed at these meetings. - Participate in quarterly CIT meetings with the BNSF to discuss operational issues encountered over prior months and any upcoming capital and system projects that could affect train performance. - Work with the Capitol Corridor JPA, LOSSAN JPA, and Caltrans to provide improved connections to the Capitol Corridor and Pacific Surfliner. - In Coordination with SJJPA and CCJPA, Caltrans is leading a study to enable trains to be turned at Martinez that can provide operating flexibility and optimize capacity in the corridor between Martinez and Oakland.
+In 2024, SJJPA will continue to work with Caltrans and CCJPA to further advance this effort and develop a funding plan and timeline for implementation of the project. - Participate in the Bi-Monthly Construction meetings with LOSSAN and Caltrans to identify potential maintenance projects and projects required to increase service to 9 daily round-trips, as well as to monitor progress on projects in construction. - Work with the Federal Railroad Administration on regulatory requirements associated with the San Joaquins, i.e. Positive Train Control.

-- Represent the San Joaquins at monthly Capital Improvement Team (CIT) meetings with the Union Pacific Railroad (UPRR).
-Operational issues encountered over the prior month and any upcoming capital and system projects that could affect train performance are discussed at these meetings. - Participate in quarterly CIT meetings with the BNSF and UPRR to discuss operational issues encountered over prior months and any upcoming capital and system projects that could affect train performance. - Work with the Capitol Corridor JPA, LOSSAN JPA, and Caltrans to provide improved connections to the Capitol Corridor and Pacific Surfliner. - In Coordination with SJJPA and CCJPA, Caltrans is leading a study to enable trains to be turned at Martinez that can provide operating flexibility and optimize capacity in the corridor between Martinez and Oakland.
-In 2023, SJJPA will continue to work with Caltrans and CCJPA to complete a Project Study Report and develop a funding plan and timeline for implementation of the project. - Participate in the Bi-Monthly Construction meetings with LOSSAN and Caltrans to identify potential maintenance projects and projects required to increase service to 9 daily round-trips, as well as to monitor progress on projects in construction. - Work with the Federal Railroad Administration on regulatory requirements associated with the San Joaquins, i.e. Positive Train Control. - Work with Butte CAG to complete the Far North Rail study to explore the potential for future extension of San Joaquins service north of Natomas to Butte County. - Work with SJRRC and the Tri-Valley San Joaquin Valley Regional Rail Authority on future use of a shared universal corridor over the Altamont Pass with ACE, San Joaquins, and Valley Link.
+- Coordinate with Caltrans to develop a Service Development Plan for the San Joaquin Corridor and planned extensions meeting State and Federal requirements for the Federal Railroad Administration Corridor Identification and Development Program (see Chapter 5). - Work with SJRRC, BCAG, and Caltrans to advance the planning and environmental review for the future extension of San Joaquins and ACE services north of Natomas to Butte County. - Work with SJRRC and the Tri-Valley San Joaquin Valley Regional Rail Authority on future use of a shared universal corridor over the Altamont Pass with ACE, San Joaquins, and Valley Link.